Fairbridge Festival

-The Fairbridge Festival was a music festival held annually from 1993 at Fairbridge village near Pinjarra in Western Australia until 2022.
-The festival was held over a weekend in April and was FolkWorld Inc.'s flagship annual event.
+The Fairbridge Festival is a music festival held annually from 1993 at Fairbridge village near Pinjarra in Western Australia.
+The festival has always been held over a weekend in April.

 Visitors staying for the whole weekend could camp in the surrounding fields in tents or vans.
 The festival offered options for those who didn't have their own camping equipment in the form of "Cosy Camping" and "Glamping".
-Day tickets were also available.
+The Festival is re-starting in 2026 after a four-year break.

-The event took place over three days and three nights (Friday to Sunday), across 12 stages, which included marquees, a chapel, dance stage and workshop rooms.
-The program featured a variety of musical genres such as blues, roots, Celtic, folk, dance, a cappella and world music as well as acts and activities specifically catering for children and young people.
+The event takes place over three days and three nights (Friday to Sunday), across several stages, which include marquees, a chapel, dance stage and workshop rooms.
+The program features a variety of musical genres such as blues, roots, Celtic, folk, dance, a cappella and world music as well as acts and creative activities specifically catering for children and young people.

 Fairbridge Festival experienced steady audience growth with a 2016 tally of about 15,000 day attendees.
 The most common patrons were families, but Fairbridge Festival was enjoyed by all ages including teenagers, young adults and the young at heart.
+The new festival will be a much smaller affair, capped at 1500 in 2026.

-The 2017 Fairbridge Festival celebrated the festival's 25th anniversary, and part of these celebrations included an extended four-day event between 21–m and 24 April 2017.
+The 2017 Fairbridge Festival celebrated the festival's 25th anniversary, and part of these celebrations included an extended four-day event on 21–24 April 2017.

 The last festival was held on 9–11 April 2021.
 In November 2022, the difficult decision was made to cancel the 2023 event due to concerns the Fairbridge Village may no longer be a suitable venue.

+However, in 2026 the "come back" Festival, made a Phoenix like successful return to Fairbridge Village.
+With a new Main Stage kindly funded by Max Klubal, a revitalised Organising Group, a well received Program of Music by Artistic Director Jon Cope and a team of motivated volunteers.
+A new era of the beloved Fairbridge Festival dawned.